cluis-lopez/Pi-K8s/README.md

 Assuming your x86 PC has Docker installed already, this example shows how to build an ARM valid image for your Spring application

-- You Dockerfile should use a base image that is available from docker.io compiled for ARM.
-If your image is java based `FROM openjdk:17.0.1` in your Dockerfile (use the version number you like) is good enough
+- You Dockerfile should use a base image, available from docker.io and compiled for ARM.
+If your image is java based `FROM openjdk:17.0.1` is good enough.
+In your Dockerfile, use the version number you like or need.
 - Copy your `target/*.jar` file into the image, expose the needed port and create the container entry point.
 Your Dockerfile should be as follows:

     ```